 All original applications for authorisations and renewals including those that have been refused must be passed to the RIPA Co-ordinator as soon as possible after their completion with copies retained by the Authorising Officer and the Investigating Officer.

-The RIPA Co-ordinator shall be the Group Manager, Legal and Democratic Services.
+The RIPA Co-ordinator shall be the Head of Legal and Policy Development.

 All cancellations must also be passed to the RIPA Co-ordinator.